 1. Explain the Indigenous right discourse within the context of political science and international relations theories.

 2. Review the global context and circumstances in which the politics of Indigenous rights have arisen over the past 30 years.

-3. Comparative case studies from Asia, Europe, the Americas addressing differing political narrative on Indigenous rights.
+- Comparative case studies from Asia, the Americas and Australasia addressing differing aspects of Indigenous politics.

-5. Impact of generations of political, cultural, social and economic dispossession on global Indigenous groups
+- The response of Indigenous peoples to the Impact of generations of political, cultural, social and economic dispossession.